cockpit-project/cockpit/doc/protocol.md

 is sent.
 If for some reason the channel shouldn't or cannot be opened, then the recipient will respond with a "close" message.

-The channel number must not already be in use by another channel.
+The channel id must not already be in use by another channel.

 An example of an open:

     {
         "command": "open",
-        "channel": 5,
+        "channel": "a4",
         "payload": "dbus-json1",
         "host": "localhost"
     }